thommiano/neural-doodle/README.rst

 Frequest Questions
 ------------------

-Q: How is semantic style transfer different than neural image analogies?
+Q: How is semantic style transfer different to neural analogies?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It's still very early too say definitively, both approaches were discovered independently at the same time by @alexjc and @awentzonline (respectively).
-Here are our early impressions:
+Here are some early impressions:

 1. One algorithm is style transfer that happens to do analogies, and the other is analogies that happens to do style transfer now.
 Adam extended his implementation to use a content loss after the semantic style transfer paper was published, so now they're very similar!